Royal Norfolk Regiment: The Victorian era

 The regiment saw action at Kabul in August 1842 during the First Anglo-Afghan War and at the Battle of Mudki and the Battle of Ferozeshah in December 1845 and the Battle of Sobraon in February 1846 during the First Anglo-Sikh War.
 The Norfolk Artillery Militia was formed in 1853.

 The regiment fought in the Crimean War at the siege of Sevastopol in winter of 1854 In 1866 it landed at Yokohama, Japan as part of the British garrison stationed there in protection of British commercial and diplomatic interests in the recently opened treaty port.
 The regiment saw action at Kabul again in 1879 during the Second Anglo-Afghan War.

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Gorleston Barracks in Great Yarmouth from 1873, or by the Childers Reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms the regiment became The Norfolk Regiment on 1 July 1881.
 It had two regular battalions (1st and 2nd) and two militia battalions (the 3rd and 4th - the latter formed from the East Norfolk Militia).
 It inherited all the battle honours and traditions of its predecessor regiment.

 The 1st battalion was stationed in Gibraltar from 1887, then in British India.

-The 3rd (Militia) Battalion (the former 1st Norfolk Militia) was embodied in January 1900 for service during the Second Boer War in South Africa.
+In October 1899 war broke out between the United Kingdom and the Boer Republics in what is now South Africa.
+The 2nd Battalion embarked for service there in early January 1900, and was stationed in the Transvaal Colony.
+The war ended with the Treaty of Vereeniging in June 1902 and the Battalion stayed in South Africa until January 1903, when 417 officers and men left Cape Town for home.
+The 3rd (Militia) Battalion (the former 1st Norfolk Militia) was embodied in January 1900 for service during the Second Boer War.
 540 officers and men left Queenstown in the SS Orotava the following month for Cape Town.
 As the Norfolk Regiment, it first saw action at the Battle of Poplar Grove in March 1900 during the Second Boer War.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and three Territorial battalions.